QuarkNerd/blog/tferguson/_posts/2016-03-03-modularizing-client-side-dependencies-with-jspm.md

 This tells SystemJS how to resolve module dependencies in our javascript files.
 Any time System sees `import angular from 'angular'` it will know to look at `github:angular/..` which in turn (due to the `paths` field in `config.js`) resolves to `jspm_packages/github/angular/..`.
-If this `import` syntax is new to you you can read more on ES6 module loading [here](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import).
+If this `import` syntax looks unfamiliar you can read more on [ES6 module loading on MDN](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import).
 For our purposes we just need to know that `import *variable* from *module*` means we are assigning the default export from `*module*` to `*variable*`.
 In the case of modules we have defined ourselves we provide the path to the module in place of `*module*`.